hifishch/mars-n-able/README.md

-# Powershell-Snippets for SolarWinds RMM
+# Powershell-Scripts for MARS Monitoring with Solarwinds RMM
-Various Scripts for SolarWinds RMM released unter GNU GPL 3.0
+Various Powershell scripts for aonitoring and automation of MARS (Microsoft Azure Recovery Service / Microsoft Azure Backup) with Solarwinds RMM